Clans in Central Asia: Uzbekistan

 Uzbeks often associate klan with the mafia and are thus reluctant to refer to their local network as a clan.
 Uzbeks speak of their rod (the less charged Russian term), urug, or avlod.
 They consider not only their village, in which most inhabitants are somehow related by blood or fictive kinship, but usually several neighbouring villages, linked by marital alliances, to be part of that clan.

 The most powerful clan in Uzbekistan is the Samarkand clan, which has traditionally controlled the Interior Ministry; Uzbek President Islam Karimov was a member of the Samarkand clan, which is based in Samarkand, Bukhara, Dzhizak and Navoi, and is allied with the weaker Jizak clan.
 The Tashkent clan, which controls the National Security Service (SNB), is allied with the Ferghana clan (sometimes considered to be the same clan), and the Khorezm clan which is based in Khorezm and southern Karakalpakistan.
 The Tashkent clan is based in Tashkent and in Ferghana, Andijan and Namangan through its alliance.

 Tajikistan

 Detailed data on clan identity in Tajikistan is lacking.
 However, Tajiks also use the term klan.
 The Tajik regime has publicly denounced the political influence of clans.
-Clan divisions, however, frequently appear at the regional and subregional lev- els, where the Soviet regime transplanted entire Garmi, Pamiri, and Badakhshani clan villages to south-central Tajikistan in the 1950s and 1960s.
+Clan divisions, however, frequently appear at the regional and subregional levels, where the Soviet regime transplanted entire Garmi, Pamiri, and Badakhshani clan villages to south-central Tajikistan in the 1950s and 1960s.
 Tajikistan was dragged into a bloody civil war over the failure of a pact between the clans.
 Another pact ended the conflict and, with the support of Russia, the country has been able to establish a new rule.
 A minority clan presently holds power but depends entirely on Russian support.